Hockley is the beating heart of Nottingham’s weekend party scene, and as such you’ll see dozens of bars vying for custom.

 The Six Barrel Drafthouse is a good place to begin, as it’s very close to Nottingham’s tram network and plenty of bus routes.
 It’s a pretty even mix of cask and craft beer here – if you’re a fan of the latter head to the back of the bar and look inside the mahoosive fridge.

+Head back up Broad Street and across to Stoney Street for the next venue.
 Craft also features heavily at the Angel Microbrewery, which has been transformed from a dungeon of sticky carpets to a well run bar with – as the name suggests – its own beers.

 Head down the hill to the bottom of Hockley and on the corner you’ll see the Bunkers Hill.
 Owned by the same folk as Six Barrel, this bar is often full of hockey fans during the season, with the Nottingham Panthers playing next door at the Arena.

 Next, you can follow the road around the corner or cut through the recently revived Sneinton Market to find The Fox and Grapes.
 Back in the day it used to open at first light to serve market traders.
 Fully refurbished, you’ll find a fine selection of Castle Rock beers and guest ales.

 Cross the busy Southwell Road and up Manvers Street to a real slice of Nottingham tradition.
 In the King Billy, you’re likely to meet some real characters and sample yet more fine cask ale.
 On a warm day, head up to the roof garden – an unexpected treat.

 Being so close to the city centre, Hockley is easy to reach.
 NET Trams run from Beeston, Clifton and Hucknall to the Lace Market stop, while NCT City Loop buses serve George Street, close to the Six Barrel Drafthouse.
 Bus services from the East stop on Southwell Road, near the Fox and Grapes.
 To plan your journey see the NottsNight Travel Guide.